Skip to main content

 // Let's authenticate here.

-final session = await bsky.createSession(
+final session = await createSession(

 identifier: 'YOUR_HANDLE_OR_EMAIL', // Like "shinyakato.dev"